demmings/demmings.github.io/docs/notes/cachefinance.markdown

 ## Using
 * **SYNTAX**.
     *  ```CACHEFINANCE(symbol, attribute, defaultValue)```
+       *  Used for **SINGLE** stock data lookups.
+    *  ```CACHEFINANCES(symbolRange, attribute, defaultValueRange, shortCacheTimeoutSeconds)```
+       *  Used for **MANY** stock data lookups that are arranged in a vertical table.
+       *  When there are many stocks to be found, this command is much more efficient than **CACHEFINANCE**.
+       *  **shortCacheTimeoutSeconds** optional parameter.
+How long is short term cache active.
+          *  Web site lookups are much slower than the default value from GOOGLEFINANCE.
+          *  Some data like **NAME** and **YIELDPCT** almost never change, so doing frequent lookups on those attributes is a waste of resources.
+          *  Suggested values for attributes:
+             *  PRICE --> 1200
+             *  NAME, YIELDPCT --> 21600 (max seconds for short cache).
+       *  The backdoor commands are not available using this custom function.
+       *  Example:
+          *  =CACHEFINANCES(A8:A108, "Price", CB8:CB108, 1200)
+             *  The number of items in the range for symbolRange and defaultValueRange must be identical.
+          *  =CACHEFINANCES(A8:A108, "Yieldpct", ,21598)
+             *  If no default values, leave that parameter value blank.
     * **symbol** - stock symbol using regular GOOGLEFINANCE conventions.
       * For best results, include the exchange code in the symbol (like'NASDAQ', 'NYSEARCA', ...).
         * If you just specify the base stock symbol (like 'BNS') and the stock is interlisted, the website lookup may not retrieve the results you are expecting, i.e. BNS on TSE will be different than BNS on NASDAQ.